google/earthengine-community/tutorials/beginner's-cookbook/index.md

 #### Feature operations example

-- Let's create a feature from scratch and play around with its properties
+Let's create a feature from scratch and play around with its properties:

 ```javascript
 // Create geometry